 For home use, the most popular types are sealed and ported (also known as vented).
 Sealed subwoofers have only the driver that produces bass while ported subs have one or more vents usually in the shape of a circle or rectangle that produce bass in addition to the driver.

 Sealed subwoofers are compact.
-While large sealed subwoofers exist, a sealed subwoofer can be made only slightly larger than the driver dimensions (think of a 13" cube housing a 12" driver).
+Although large sealed subwoofers exist, a sealed subwoofer can be made only slightly larger than the driver dimensions (imagine a 13-inch cube housing a 12-inch driver).

 A compact sealed 12" subwoofer.
 Image © SVS A compact sealed 12" subwoofer.
 Image © SVS

-Ported subwoofers are quite a bit larger, but they can produce significantly more output (up to 10 db) within a certain frequency range as compared to sealed subwoofers.
-Some may suffer from port noise (aka chuffing) when you push their limits though.
+Ported subwoofers are generally quite a bit larger, but they can produce significantly more output –up to 10 dB– within a certain frequency range compared to sealed subwoofers.
+However, some may suffer from port noise (also known as chuffing) when pushed to their limits.

 A rather nice looking 15" slot ported subwoofer.
 Not all ported subwoofers look this good.
 In fact, featureless black boxes are the norm.
 Image © Seaton Sound, Inc. A rather nice looking 15" slot ported subwoofer.
 Not all ported subwoofers look this good.
 In fact, featureless black boxes are the norm.
 Image © Seaton Sound, Inc.